carolinebaldan/DRP-2022/index.md

 # Applications of Elliptic Curves to Fermat's Last Theorem
 **Directed Reading Program 2022, by Elise Alvarez-Salazar, Caroline Baldan, and Kelly Stump**

 For our project, we studied methods of finding rational solutions on elliptic curves.
-We then used the abelian group structure observed to show a special case of Fermat's Last Theorem, proving that there are no non-trivial solutions to x^4+y^4=z^4.
+We then used the abelian group structure observed to show a special case of Fermat's Last Theorem, proving that there are no non-trivial solutions to a<sup>4</sup>+b<sup>4</sup>=c<sup>4</sup>.

+Click here to see the full poster.

 ### Algorithm